 - User management.
 To be able to manage several departments of employees and do it effectively, you will need an LMS with well-thought-out user management.
 This includes editing user role permissions so that the LMS software rules can be adjusted to reflect your company’s reality.

 - Instructor-led training (ILT).
 Live offline training with a mentor is sometimes the only solution.
 You should have the ability to track attendance on such events and correlate their results with the online portion of your training program.

 - Webinars.
 Since the COVID-19 pandemic began, webinars have become one of the main tools of communication and education for many businesses around the world.
 A good LMS should let you record important webinars and use them as training materials for new generations of workers.

 - Analytics.
 The fact that your training content is available to workers remotely, via a learning management software, means nothing by itself.
 The actual value behind digital employee training is in unbiased reports that let managers see their subordinates for what they are.

 - Social learning.
 In the real world, learning content is not just something that is created in the minds of instructional designers.
 Social interactions, work experience sharing, and mentorship are also a part of the modern training environment.
 This is why it’s important that an LMS for employee training allows workers to interact not only with learning content but also with each other.

 The 5 LMSs that I’ve selected comply with the abovementioned requirements.
 Here are detailed reviews of each platform.

 Rating: 4.6/5 from 133 reviews (Capterra)

-iSpring Learn is a cloud-based system with a 30-day free trial, which translates into zero infrastructure costs, fast loading from any location on the globe, and unlimited space for your training content.
-There’s also no limitation on the number of user accounts that can exist on your portal – pricing is based on how many workers actually log in to the platform.
+This is a cloud-based system with a 30-day free trial, which translates into zero infrastructure costs, fast loading from any location on the globe, and unlimited space for your training content.
+There’s also no limitation on the number of user accounts that can exist on your portal – pricing is based on how many workers actually log in to the platform in a given month.